 “In honor of my son, free tofu dessert for everybody!”
 “Yaaaay!” the crowd cheered.
 “With purchases!”
 Mr Ping added.

 Every details counts: from a menu item that offer “dragon warrior size” food to changing the name of his restaurant from the family Golden Harvest Noodle Restaurant to the “Dragon Warrior Noodles & Tofu“.
 It is beyond father’s pride.
 This has adaptability, marketing opportunity grabbing, responsiveness, client appeal written all over it.
 It is business sense.
-There is equally no doubt that in spite of his personal pride towards his son’s achievement, he would have no hesitation to change the name was there any long-term unfavourable turn on Po’s part in the public eye.
+There is equally no doubt that in spite of his personal pride towards his son’s achievement, he would have no hesitation to change the name back, was there any long-term unfavourable turn on Po’s part in the public eye.
+His son will remain precious but love should never have to blind business sense.

 There are so many more lessons to be drawn from the parallel perspective that animated movies share with us.
 Maybe this is just the beginning of a series…